tim-dm/IMVU-Cleaner/README.md

 - Classic Client Cache Cleaning

-      Deletes all of the IMVU classic client cache files
+      Deletes all of the classic client's cache files

       Over time the classic client can become slow as the cache builds up to several hundred megabytes or a few gigabytes.
-This can causes it to take longer to load the user's inventory, the shop and many other places depending on the user's hardware.
+This can cause it to take longer to load the user's inventory, the shop and other places depending on the user's hardware.

 - Classic Client Log Cleaning